facebook/react-native-website/docs/testing.md

 ### Testing Rendered Output

-[Snapshot testing](https://jestjs.io/docs/en/snapshot-testing) is a special kind of testing enabled by Jest.
-It is a very powerful and low-level tool, so special attention is advised when using it.
+[Snapshot testing](https://jestjs.io/docs/en/snapshot-testing) is an advanced kind of testing enabled by Jest.
+It is a very powerful and low-level tool, so extra attention is advised when using it.

 > In this guide we will speak about "component snapshot", which is a snapshot specialized to render React component tree objects using a JSX-like string, powered by a [custom React serializer](https://jestjs.io/docs/en/configuration#snapshotserializers-arraystring) that lets Jest translate JS objects to string that's human-readable.
 It's built into Jest and used by default so you don't need to worry about it.